snowplow/dbt-snowplow-mobile/docs/markdown/snowplow_mobile_overview.md

 ## Duplicates

 This package performs de-duplication on both `event_id`'s and `screen_view_id`'s, in the base and screen views modules respectively.
-The de-duplication method for Redshift and Postgres is different to BigQuery & Snowflake due to their federated table design.
+The de-duplication method for Redshift and Postgres is different to BigQuery & Snowflake due to their federated table design for the `event_id`'s.
+The `screen_view_id` deduplication process is consistent across databases.
 The key difference between the two methodologies is that for Redshift and Postgres an `event_id` may be removed entirely during de-duplication, whereas for BigQuery & Snowflake we keep all `event_id`'s.
 See below for a detailed explanation.

 ### Redshift & Postgres
 Using `event_id` de-duplication as an example, for duplicates we:

 - Keep the first row per `event_id` ordered by `collector_tstamp` i.e. the earliest occurring row.
 - If there are multiple rows with the same `collector_tstamp`, *we discard the event all together*.
 This is done to avoid 1:many joins when joining on context tables such as the screen view context.

-The same methodology is applied to `screen_view_id`s, however we order by `derived_tstamp`.

 ### BigQuery & Snowflake